 - 6.1.1.7.
 If Lifejacket fails the Air holding test inspect as follows. - 6.1.1.7.1 With the lifejacket inflated carefully brush or spray the surface with a weak solution of soap and water or alternatively lower the lifejacket into a tank of water to observe for bubbles. - 6.1.1.7.2 Identify and mark the source of leakage.
-Wash off in clean water and allow to dry naturally in air. - 6.1.1.7.2.1 Special Attention to be given to: - a) Manifold Schraeder Core - b) Oral Tube/Top-up Valve - 6.1.2 If the test is satisfactory deflate the Lifejacket in preparation for re-assembly.
+Wash off in clean water and allow to dry naturally in air.

+6.1.1.7.2.1 Special Attention to be given to: a) Manifold UML PS Core b) Oral Tube/ Top-up Valve

+6.1.2 If the test is satisfactory deflate the Lifejacket in preparation for re-assembly.
 Refer to Section 8.
 6.1.2.1.
 Insert the inverted oral valve dust cap into the top of the oral valve and expel the air.
-Do not use vacuum pumps to deflate lifejackets.
+Lifejackets may also be deflated using the Venturi Vacuum System.
+For the part number, refer to Section 9.